-I misplaced my camera Saturday.
-It was my daughter's graduation day.
+It was my daughter's graduation day and I'd misplaced the camera.
 After turning the hotel room's drawers upside down, I retraced my steps, thinking of the last time I'd used it.
 I remembered placing it on a chair at Shannon's apartment the day before.
 We called her.
-She did a quick search and said it wasn't there.
+She did a quick search, but she couldn't find it anywhere.
 Moments away from leaving for one of the biggest events in her life(and ours)and we'd have no photos for memories.

 The realization of the missing camera gave me an even greater sense of loss.
 When my daughter was a baby, a friend who had adult children told me, "You start letting go of your children the day they are born."
 That was wise advise, but that morning my mind was consumed with regrets that extended beyond the camera.

 I wished I'd realized that every moment of childhood was precious and that things I thought mattered didn't amount to a hill of beans.
 I wish that I hadn't traveled so much even though Shannon convinced me she was so busy that the time flew when I was away.
 Over the years I'd missed some of her school events.
 And had she forgotten about the choir dress that didn't fit the day of the recital?
 I was visiting a school in the Dallas area that day.
 Some of my regrets bordered on the ridiculous.
 Does it really matter that I opted for store bought birthday cakes instead of baking one?
 All those thoughts made me feel like I'd somehow misplaced my years of motherhood.